 Stokes L, Bryson A, FORTH J and Weale M (2017) “Who fared better?
 The fortunes of performance pay and fixed pay workers through recession”, British Journal of Industrial Relations.
-Accepted for publication.
+In press.

 Bryson A, FORTH J and Stokes L (2017) “How Much Performance Pay is there in the Public Sector and What Are Its Effects?”, Human Resource Management Journal.
-In press.
+Early View.

 Bryson A, FORTH J and Stokes L (2017) “Employees’ subjective wellbeing and workplace performance”, Human Relations.
 Early view.

 FORTH J, Bryson A and George A (2017) “Explaining cross-national variation in workplace employee representation”, European Journal of Industrial Relations, Early View.